vickiejoke/A-Digigirls-Capstone-Project/README.md

 - **Calculated Columns**: New columns were created in Power BI to calculate metrics like profit, profit margin, and year-over-year sales growth.
 - **Data Relationships**: Relationships between various data tables (e.g., sales, products, regions) were established to allow for multi-dimensional analysis.

-### 4. Visualization Development
-The dashboard was designed to be interactive and user-friendly:
-- **Filters**: Filters for region, country, product category, and sales channel were added to allow users to customize their view of the data.
-- **Visual Elements**: Bar charts, line graphs, pie charts, and tables were used to present the data in a visually appealing and easily digestible format.
 ### Key Metrics:
 1. **Total Cost**:
    - Represents the cumulative cost of goods sold and associated operational expenses.
-   - In this analysis, the total cost is **9bn**, reflecting the investment required for producing and distributing 50M units of products globally.
+   - In this analysis, the total cost is **9 Billion**, reflecting the investment required for producing and distributing 50M units of products globally.

 2. **Total Profit**:
    - Calculated as the difference between total revenue and total costs.
-   - The dashboard shows a total profit of **4bn**, indicating that the business has generated a solid margin over its operational costs.
+   - The dashboard shows a total profit of **4 Billion**, indicating that the business has generated a solid margin over its operational costs.
 This profit is derived from the sales of various product lines across multiple regions.

 3. **Units Sold**:
    - Tracks the total number of items sold across all regions and channels.
-   - The dashboard records **50M units sold**, highlighting significant market penetration, especially in high-demand regions like North America and Europe.
+   - The dashboard records **50 Million units sold**, highlighting significant market penetration, especially in high-demand regions like North America and Europe.

 4. **Profit Margin**:
    - Profit margin is a critical indicator of overall efficiency and profitability.
-It is calculated as:
-     \[
-     \text{Profit Margin} = \left( \frac{\text{Total Profit}}{\text{Total Revenue}} \right) \times 100
-     \]
    - The current profit margin stands at **29.63%**, reflecting strong financial performance and efficient cost management.

 ### Additional Metrics: